ruthel/react-accounting-diary/README.md

 [//]: # (</p>)

 # Accounting Diary Generator

 This project was created and is compatible with React library.

 ## Available Scripts

 In the project directory, you can run:

 ## Install

 ```shell
 npm i --save react-accounting-diary
 ```

 or

 ```bash
 yarn add react-accounting-diary
 ```

+## What's new in version

+#### v0.0.11

+* We now have the ability to customize the currency format and the number format of each transaction. see example
+* Now the code comme with a default font family arial that you can override directly in your css
+* You can now change the height and the width of your diary container

 ## Usage

  ```jsx
 import React from "react";
 import AccountingDiary from 'react-accounting-diary/lib/AccountingDiary'